NSHipster/articles/2018-10-01-macos-dynamic-desktop.md

 When we run this code, we get two results:
-`hasXMP`, which has a value of `"True"`, and `solar`, which has a decidedly less undertandable value:
+`hasXMP`, which has a value of `"True"`, and `solar`, which has a decidedly less understandable value:

 ```
 YnBsaXN0MDDRAQJSc2mvEBADDBAUGBwgJCgsMDQ4PEFF1AQFBgcICQoLUWlRelFh